-My name is Phil, and I am the proud father of three boys—all under five years old.
+My name is Phil, and I am the proud father of three boys (and now a girl, too!)—all six years old and under.
 No, my wife and I do not own a plantation for which we need to breed additional workers.
 We are not part feline where our biological makeup requires that our children come in litters.
 Nor are we striving to land our own reality television show to accompany welfare as our primary source of income.
-No, we are just your typical, run-of-the mill masochists who aren’t happy in life unless there are gremlin-sized people (or gremlin-sized gremlins, depending on your outlook on parenting) poking and prodding them, yelling and/or screaming (and there is a difference), while leaking tears, urine, vomit, etc. (and you do not want to know what that etc. entails).
+Nope, we are just your typical, run-of-the mill masochists who aren’t happy in life unless there are gremlin-sized people (or gremlin-sized gremlins, depending on your outlook on parenting) poking and prodding them, yelling and/or screaming (and there is a difference), while leaking tears, urine, vomit, etc. (and you do not want to know what that etc. entails).
 We knew very early into our marriage that our attraction to this kind of circus left only two options: parenthood or the medical field.
 Since neither of us were attracted to the idea of seven more years of schooling, we opted for the former and the result is complete happiness.

 Understand that happiness is a relative term.
 We have days when we are miserable beyond belief, days when the only thing holding my hair in place is the plastic bag I’ve shoved my head into.

 For non-parents and parents alike, however, there are two mantras to remember about parenting.
 These sum it up in a nice, tidy package: